Pied plover: Description

+Distribution and habitat

 Pied plovers live along the shores of lakes and rivers where there is sand and mud.
 They reside in the northern part of South America with their range covering Brazil, Bolivia, Paraguay, Peru, Colombia, Ecuador, Venezuela, Guyana, Suriname, and French Guiana.

 Not much is known about its movements, but the pied plover seems to change habitat during different parts of the year.
 It has been observed to move as high as 2600 meters in altitude in Bolivia, possibly due to the wet season pushing it to higher ground.

-Behavior
+Behavior and ecology

-Little is known about the pied plover’s behavior.
+Little is known about the pied plover's behavior.
 Conflicting behavior has been reported.
 At Serra da Capivara National Park in Brazil, they have been observed to flock only with members of their own species, not mixing with other waders along the shores.
 However, pied plovers at Tambopata Reserve in Peru were seen alone or in pairs, not flocking together.